Rei-SwitchBot/faq/en-us-second-reply/Floor Lamp.md

 ---
-### Troubleshooting SwitchBot Floor Light Won't Connect to Wi-Fi and Can't Be Added to SwitchBot App
+### Troubleshooting SwitchBot Floor Lamp Won't Connect to Wi-Fi and Can't Be Added to SwitchBot App

 Thank you for the information provided.
 Sorry for any inconvenience caused.